agmtrader/agm-hub/README.md

 ### Description

-This website is designed to showcase the AGM Technology brand and services while also providing a platform for the company to share news, updates, and insights with its clients and partners.
+This website is designed to showcase the AGM Technology brand and services while also providing a platform for the company to share news, updates, and insights with its clients and partners

 ### Roadmap